This guide will discuss what Google FloC is and how it could potentially improve (or affect) your privacy.

 Third-party cookies allow ad publishing and advertising companies to collect information about consumer browsing habits.

-This information is used to create interest-based advertisements to attract consumers to their products and services.
+This information creates interest-based advertisements to attract consumers to their products and services.

-However, the problem is that not only can the cookies track the sites you visited, but they also can expose sensitive data like personally identifiable information (PII) and credit card information.
+However, the problem is that the cookies cannot only track the sites you visited but also expose sensitive data like personally identifiable information (PII) and credit card information.

 As a result, in August 2019, Google announced its new initiative of building a more private web: The Privacy Sandbox, a set of open standards to enhance privacy.